ananfito/100-days-of-code/readme.md

  - `slice()` copies or extracts a given number of elements to a new array, leaving the array it is called upon untouched.
 It "takes only 2 parameters — the first is the index at which to begin extraction, and the second is the index at which to stop extraction (**extraction will occur up to, but not including the element at this index**)"
  - "ES6's new *spread operator* allows us to easily copy all of an array's elements, in order, with a simple and highly readable syntax.
 The spread syntax simply looks like this: `...`" For example, `thatArray = [...thisArray]` will copy all of the elements from `thisArray` into a new array assigned to `thatArray`.

-**Thoughts:** At the beginning of my coding session I was feeling a little sluggish and sleepy, but listening to the Battlestar Galactic song [*Prelude to War*](https://youtu.be/K2RQvE0GfYQ) and using an interval timer helped me stay focused.
+**Thoughts:** At the beginning of my coding session I was feeling a little sluggish and sleepy, but listening to the Battlestar Galactica song [*Prelude to War*](https://youtu.be/K2RQvE0GfYQ) and using an interval timer helped me stay focused.

 I really enjoyed today's challenges because they worked a lot of with arrays and indexing of arrays.
 I have a pretty solid understanding of how indexing works, but sometimes it takes a bit effort to wrap my head around it in practice.
 Today's challenges were full of practicing the indexing of arrays by adding and removing elements.